talekardj/VKFileManager/README.md

 <br/>
 <b>Run as ::: </b>
 - create an executable JAR using 'mvn package' goal
-- copy vkFileManager.properties at same location where above JAR (vkFileManager-xxx-jar-with-dependencies.jar) is kept
+- copy 'vkFileManager.properties' at same location where above JAR (vkFileManager-xxx-jar-with-dependencies.jar) is kept
-- modify the vkFileManager.properties accordingly
+- modify the 'vkFileManager.properties' accordingly
 - run the JAR using 'java -jar vkFileManager-xxx-jar-with-dependencies.jar'
 - you will see the execution flow on console as well as in log file created in '/logs' directory (created in same directory as of JAR)
 <br/>